 Questions?
 Please contact us 7 days a week for assistance by calling or just submit the Quick Call Form on this page.

-Credit score is definitely the main factors when used to qualify a home buyer.
+Credit scores are definitely the main factor when used to qualify a home buyer.
 Due to the increased risk of jumbo loans, the credit profile of the borrower must meet higher standards compared to a conforming loan.
 Conforming loans can ask for a minimum credit score of 620 while jumbo credit requirements typically ask for a credit score to be higher.
 A minimum score of 660-740 is common for jumbo loans, the exact score will greatly depend on the down payment amount.

 Debt to Income Ratios can be a bit more stringent compared to a conforming loan.
 Debt ratios are defined as a percentage of debt compared to monthly income.
 A debt ratio of 30 is a result of someone with a $3,000 monthly mortgage payment and $10,000 in monthly income.
 There are two such ratios, one for the mortgage payment which includes amounts for the principal and interest payment, taxes and insurance.
 This is often referred to as the housing ratio or “front end” ratio.
 The secondary number includes the house payment plus other monthly credit obligations such as a car loan or credit card.